luisscruza/react-native-multi-resource-timeline/README.md

 # React Native Multi-Resource Timeline

-A customizableulti-resource timeline component for React Native based on React Native Calendars by Wix.
+A customizable multi-resource timeline component for React Native based on React Native Calendars by Wix.

 ## Features